ezra-bible-app/ezrabibleapp.net/index.md

 The latest installation packages for Windows, macOS and Linux can be found on [this page][latest].
 Specific install instructions are below.

 ### Windows
 Install Ezra Project by downloading the installer.
 The installer can then be executed with one click/double-click.
 Note that Windows will warn you that the vendor of this package could not be verified (Installer is not signed).
 However, you can still go ahead and install the application.
 Once installed, Ezra Project will open automatically and there will be a link available on your Desktop.
+Note that Ezra Project requires Windows 10.
+It does not run on older Windows versions.

 ### macOS
 Install Ezra Project by downloading the DMG file.
 After opening the DMG file from Finder you can either just test-run Ezra Project (double-click the icon), or drag-and-drop the icon to the Applications folder to install it.
 Note, that macOS will warn you that this is an app downloaded from the internet.
 That message must be acknowledged before you can run the application.
 Note that the minimum macOS version required for running Ezra Project is macOS *Yosemite* (10.10).